At least 9 wounded in "random" shooting at suburban Detroit splash pad; suspect dead, police say

 After fleeing the shooting, the suspect, whose name has not been released, was discovered to have gone to a house within a half-mile of the splash pad, Bouchard said.
 Authorities surrounded the barricaded home in Shelby Township and a standoff ensued.

-A little after 10 p.m., both Rochester police and the sheriff's office reported that the suspect was found dead by suicide inside the home.

-"We determined who we thought was potentially involved from some of the evidence on scene very quickly, went immediately there," Bouchard said.
+"We determined who we thought was potentially involved from some of the evidence on scene very quickly, went immediately there," Bouchard said in the earlier briefing.
 "A vehicle that matched what had been described as a vehicle leaving the scene was there.
 So we put up a quick perimeter.
 And deputies on scene apparently heard or saw the individual that they're trying to communicate with."

 During the shooting, the gunman fired potentially 28 times and reloaded multiple times, Bouchard said.
 A 9mm Glock semi-automatic handgun was recovered from the scene, along with three empty magazines.